 Drink plenty of fluids but limit your caffeine intake as it can increase your BP.

 Moreover, if you have low BP you should not sit and stand up quickly, you should sit for a while after waking up and then stand up.

 You should avoid heavy lifting and strain in your stools.
 Furthermore, you should eat regular short meals to maintain normal levels.

 You can maintain normal levels by de-stressing, and checking your BP on a regular basis after you turn 35.

 Moreover, you should make meditation and stress relieving a regular part of your life.

-Maintaining normal blood pressure should start from an early age.
+Maintaining normal BP should start from an early age.

 You need to take care of the foods you consume and the lifestyle you have in order to stay healthy.

 It is not as tough as it seems but it will be so effective in the longer run.

 We have extensively discussed maintaining normal blood pressure levels in this article.
 If you have any questions, let us know in the comments.